To subdue is defined as to gain control over someone or something or to calm or quiet someone or something.

 An example of subdue is when you manage to calm angry protestors and gain control over the situation.

-Origin: ME subdewen (altered in sense and form by assoc. with L subdere, to put under, subject) < OFr soduire, to withdraw, seduce < L subducere: see subduce
+Origin of subdueMiddle English subdewen (altered in sense and form by associated, association with Classical Latin subdere, to put under, subject) from Old French soduire, to withdraw, seduce from Classical Latin subducere: see subduce

 - To subjugate (a region or people, for example) by military force.

 - a.
 To bring under control by physical force, persuasion, or other means; overcome: subdued the wild horse; subdued the rebellion in the party ranks.b.
 To make less intense or prominent; reduce or tone down: I was unable to subdue my excitement about the upcoming holiday.